ressuman/AZ-C5-HTML/README.md

 # AZ-C5-HTML-Week 3-Assignment 3
 # HTML Forms
+The objective of this assignment is to provide hands-on experience in creating HTML forms.
+I will be practicing on implementing various form elements, attributes, and validation techniques to enhance user interaction and data submission.

 Within the `<body>` tag, I created a `<form>` tag that collects basic user information, such as name, email address, and age.
 I also implemented appropriate form fields for each piece of information (text input for name and email, and number input for age) and used the appropriate HTML attributes to ensure that the form fields are required and have proper labels.
 I included input fields for phone number, date of birth (use the date input type), and a dropdown menu for the user's country of residence.